 Less often, individuals with chorea-acanthocytosis develop parkinsonism, which is characterized by symptoms that resemble Parkinson's disease including slow, stiff movements, tremors and low speech.

 Other typical findings are nerve damage (peripheral neuropathy), resulting in absence of reflexes (areflexia) and sensory loss.
 Progressive wasting of muscle tissue (amyotrophy) and muscle weakness are often seen as well.
+Occasionally these are the first features to develop, and suggest a primary nerve or muscle disease.
 Seizures are seen in about 50 percent of people with this condition and can be a presenting sign.

 A wide variety of personality or behavioral changes may occur in individuals with chorea-acanthocytosis including apathy, irritability, hyperactivity, depression, slowness of thought and emotional instability.
 Anxiety, paranoia, disinhibition, aggression, and self-neglect have also occurred.
 Some affected individuals develop obsessive-compulsive disorders such as chronic hair pulling (trichotillomania).
 Eventually, chorea-acanthocytosis may cause progressive memory loss and deterioration of intellectual abilities (dementia).